slaclab/surf-tutorial/README.md

 ```

-If you don't want to use a Python virtual environment, you can install the Python packages to your system
+If you don't want to use a Python virtual environment, you can install the Python packages to your system with:
 ```bash
 sudo pip install -r requirements.txt
 ```